 “white businessmen” leave democrat cities in ruins… jobs shrink.

 Racism and prejudice, also a problem for Asians

 As the Chinese get blamed for the pandemic, Asians share the brunt.
-Filams discriminated against, and an Asian family stabbed.
-Filipino-American BLM supporter James Juanillo discriminated and local TV ABS-CBN reporters called “pigs.”
+Filams were discriminated against, and an Asian family was stabbed.
+Filipino-American BLM supporter James Juanillo discriminated against, and local TV ABS-CBN reporters called “pigs.”

 Blacks vs. Asians privileges

 Racial inequity was blamed on black’s misery.
 They cry for police brutality, inequality of outcome, and white supremacy.
 However, for black activist Candace Owens, these tensions were pushed by politicians, fueled by the mainstream media narrative.